 BUSINESS RESPONSIBILITY REPORT

-Pursuant to Regulation 34(2)(f) of the Listing Regulations Business ResponsibilityReport is annexed and forms part of the Annual Report
+Pursuant to Regulation 34(2)(f) of the Listing Regulations the Business ResponsibilityReport is annexed and forms part of the Annual Report.

 Contracts or Arrangements with Related Parties